zrobinson/re-source/README.md

 ## A Tool Library Management System

+If installing onto the project's official Vagrant development virtual machine (https://github.com/torontotoollibrary/re-source-Vagrant), then login to the vm:
+`vagran ssh`

+Then clone in the /var/www directory as follows:
+`git clone https://github.com/torontotoollibrary/re-source /var/www`

-re:source is based on the Laravel PHP framwork.
+The project source is based on the Laravel PHP framwork.
 To install the framework dependencies on your system run:

-Install composer, if necessary: sudo curl -s https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin
+Install composer, if necessary:
+`sudo curl -s https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin`
-sudo mv /usr/local/bin/composer.phar /usr/local/bin/composer
+`sudo mv /usr/local/bin/composer.phar /usr/local/bin/composer`

-`php composer.phar install` (or just `composer install` if you've installed composer on your system)

-from the root of the application.
+`php composer.phar install` (or just `composer install` if you've installed composer on your system) from the root of the application.

 ## Laravel PHP Framework